At a glance: A simple parenting tool that teaches conflict resolution for kids.

 The beauty of conflict resolution is that since the kids came up with the solution they are far more likely to stick to it.

-You should still pay attention and make sure both kids are sticking to the agreement but 9.5 times out of 10 everyone will walk away happy.
+You should still pay attention and ensure both kids are sticking to the agreement but 9.5 times out of 10 everyone will walk away happy.

 Now when you walk in and find her fuming… and him close to tears, you just might feel a bit excited to try out being the guide.